Bamboozlerrl/Rule-Edits/README.md

       - (i) CRC and LM are ineligible to also become referees, for obvious reasons.
       - (ii) GMs, captains, official co-captains and un-official co-captains are ineligible to referee for any league in which they are affiliated.
       - (iii) Players are ineligible to referee for the league(s) in which they are playing.
-      - (iv) Any player who has served or is currently serving an NALTP ban/suspension is ineligible to become a referee.
+      - (iv) Any player who is currently serving an NALTP ban/suspension is ineligible to become a referee.
       - (v) Any player who is currently serving a TagPro ban is ineligible to become a referee.
   - (4) Duties:
     - (a) Referees shall by online for their league's default game night for 100% of the regular season matchups.